 Fellow in Health Policy Research, University of Pennsylvania

-The ambulatory training program experience for both programs is centered at the Comprehensive Health Care Center (CHCC) located in the South Bronx, a 20-30 minute commute from Montefiore Medical Center.
+The ambulatory training program experience is centered at the Comprehensive Health Care Center (CHCC) located in the South Bronx, a 20-30 minute commute from Montefiore Medical Center.
 CHCC is located in the 18th Congressional district, the poorest congressional district in the nation, and serves the Morrisania and Mott-Haven sections of the Bronx.
 As in other impoverished and medically underserved areas, this population suffers from excess infant mortality, low birth weight, STDs, cardiovascular disease, pulmonary disease, cancer, HIV disease, and diabetes.
 Over 95% of patients have incomes below 200% of Federal poverty guidelines, nearly 20% are uninsured and over 60% are covered by Medicaid.

 "As residents at CHCC, we are learning how to diagnose and treat HCV infection in a high-risk population before the liver becomes damaged.
 This is a highlight of our program: we get to practice in an integrated care-delivery system that prioritizes prevention and public health."

 2015-16 Chief Resident